tacman/msgphp/docs/ddd/entities.md

 # Entities

-Entity objects are provided per domain layer and usually follow a [POPO] design.
-To simplify its definition common fields and features are provided in the form of PHP [traits].
+Domain entities are "[vanilla] PHP objects" owned by the user.
+To simplify its definition common _fields_ and _features_ are provided in the form of PHP [traits].

 Fields can be compared to a read-operation, whereas features represent a read/write-operation.

-They are defined in a dedicated namespace for discovery, respectively `Msgphp\Domain\Entity\Fields\` and `MsgPhp\Domain\Entity\Features\`.
+They can be discovered in the following namespaces:

+- `Msgphp\Domain\Entity\Fields\`
+- `MsgPhp\Domain\Entity\Features\`

 ## Basic Example